yota345/gulp-riot/README.md

 # gulp-riot

 ## Description
-This repository is template to compile riot.js and post css with gulp.
+This repository is the template to compile riot.js and post css with gulp.

 ## Requirement